Patriots trading Joe Milton to Cowboys in pick swap: Report

 Joe Milton III's impressive performance against the Buffalo Bills in Week 18 was his last game with the New England Patriots.

-The Patriots are trading Milton and a seventh-round pick to the Dallas Cowboys in exchange for a fifth-round pick, The Athletic's Dianna Russini reports.
+The Patriots are trading Milton and a seventh-round pick to the Dallas Cowboys in exchange for a fifth-round pick, our Patriots Insider Phil Perry has confirmed.
+ESPN's Adam Schefter first reported the deal.

 WATCH ANYTIME FOR FREE